Welcome!

 What can you expect on a Sunday?

-Children and Adults start each Sunday in the Sanctuary.
-Some Sundays we stay together for the whole service, other Sundays the children will leave for class after a story or lesson.
+Children and Adults attend the Sunday service together.
 We sing together, share the joys and concerns of our lives, reflect together in silence, heed the wisdom of ancient and modern words, and listen and respond to thoughts from the minister or others.

-On most Sundays, the children learn and interact with their peers with age-appropriate lessons that emphasize self-reflection, kindness, acceptance and delight in the mysteries of our world.
+In the classroom, the children and youth learn and interact with their peers using age-appropriate lessons that emphasize self-reflection, kindness, acceptance and delight in the mysteries of our world.
 They are encouraged to create their own spiritual paths based on our seven principles (youth version) and interaction with parents and peers.
-We strive to include children as much as possible in every element of church life.
+We strive to include children and youth as much as possible in every element of church life.
+We celebrate special seasons and events with a variety of rites, stories and music, together with our children.
 We celebrate special seasons and events with a variety of rites, stories and music, together with our children.

 Is this a Christian church?